tklebel/rOpenSci-blog/draft.md

 But, as I said, I was solving problems with the tools I already knew, so I was happy.

 At some point though, I started benchmarking my solutions.
-I tried out
-`mclapply` and it doubled the speed of execution on my machine, but it was still very slow: Parsing the content *after* importing and transforming it into a list took 7.2 seconds for 3000 files.
+I experimented with `mclapply` and it doubled the speed of execution on my machine, but it was still very slow: Parsing the content *after* importing and transforming it into a list took 7.2 seconds for 3000 files.
 For 200,000 files of sociological